Vechro/openrndr-guide/docs/advancedDrawing/shadeStyles.markdown

-`u_modelNormalMatrix`   | mat4                  | matrix used to transform vertex normals from object to world space `u_modelMatrix`         | mat4                  | matrix used to transform vertices from object to world space `u_viewNormalMatrix`    | mat4                  | matrix used to transform vertex normals from world space to view space `u_viewMatrix`          | mat4                  | matrix used to transform vertex normals from world space to view space `u_viewMatrix`          | mat4                  | matrix used to transform vertices from world space to view space `u_projectionMatrix`    | mat4                  | matrix used to transform vertices from view space to clip space `u_contentScale`        | float                 | the active content scale
+`u_modelNormalMatrix`   | mat4                  | matrix used to transform vertex normals from object to world space `u_modelMatrix`         | mat4                  | matrix used to transform vertices from object to world space `u_viewNormalMatrix`    | mat4                  | matrix used to transform vertex normals from world space to view space `u_viewMatrix`          | mat4                  | matrix used to transform vertices from world space to view space `u_projectionMatrix`    | mat4                  | matrix used to transform vertices from view space to clip space `u_contentScale`        | float                 | the active content scale